thisdata/rules/rules/thisdata-deny-anomalies.md

 Learn More
 ----------

-Read our guide "How-to add login anomaly detection to Auth0" https://thisdata.com/blog/how-to-add-login-anomaly-detection-to-auth0/
+Read our guide "How to add login anomaly detection to Auth0" https://thisdata.com/blog/how-to-add-login-anomaly-detection-to-auth0/

 Contact ThisData: support@thisdata.com